mxwilson/c-utils/login-inotifyd/README.md

 ## Updates
 April 2016:

--Now reading from /var/log/auth.log rather than /var/log/wtmp to allow notifications from SFTP logins.
+-Now reading from /var/log/auth.log rather than /var/log/wtmp to allow notifications of SFTP logins.

 -Prevention of programs like xterm or tmux sending a notification; user name now in e-mail subject line; function prototypes added.